What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | Roxzone (transitions) | 11% |

-The popular framing of HYROX as a “running race with some exercises” doesn’t hold up.
-The eight strength stations cost the slower athletes almost as much time as the running does.
-In the women’s and Pro divisions, workouts actually overtake running as the bigger bucket (Open Women: 49% workouts vs 46% running; Pro Women: 52% vs 46%).
+The popular framing of HYROX is “running race with some exercises”.
+While that may be partly true, the data shows the eight strength stations cost the slower athletes almost as much time as the running does.
+In the women’s and Pro divisions, slow-down in workouts actually overtake running as the bigger bucket (Open Women: 49% workouts vs 46% running; Pro Women: 52% vs 46%).

-And 11% of the gap — close to 7 minutes for the men — is lost just standing around in transition.
+And 11% of the gap, close to 7 minutes for the men is lost just standing around in transition (Rox Zone).

 If you rank every station by the raw time difference between the top quartile and the bottom quartile, the same movement wins in every division: